seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Where is this Hector?
 Come, come, thou boy-queller, show thy face;
 Know what it is to meet Achilles angry:
-Hector? where’s Hector?
+Hector? where's Hector?
 I will none but Hector.

 *Exeunt*